mpetavy/1brc/README.md

 This is my GO implementation of the 1brc challenge of https://github.com/gunnarmorling/1brc

 Running on my machine it takes about 12.27 secs to finish using SwissMap.

-Using GO's original map implementation add about 1 sec.
+Using GO's original map implementation just add about 1 sec.

     goos: linux
     goarch: amd64